Tuesday, February 14, 2012

 There are photos of the temporary grave.
 Uncle Monk must have been able to find it during his time there.
 In the Ardennes, he ran into members of John Lloyd's unit.
 They spoke fondly of their fallen comrade, but there was other work still to do.

 The other children made the trip over the years, some more than once, finding tangible proof of their family's sacrifice noted in a peaceful field overlooking the Channel.
-One day I will make that journey.
+One day I will make that journey with my kids.
 I plan to sit and talk to him.
-I expect my children will ask, "Mommy, why is Daddy crying?"
-She'll have a good answer.
-She usually does.
 Then, I'll probably pull them all close to me and hug them fiercely, as I am sure Granny did with John Lloyd when he left Florence County for the last time in 1942.
 As I am sure she would have given almost anything to do so again every day for the next thirty-six years.

 From The State Newspaper